KFRM: History

 Inc., of Kansas, headed by Mack and Sherry Sanders.
 Sanders had, of course, operated KFRM before, from 1967-1978.
 Two years later, Sanders filed for bankruptcy protection for Great American, and on May 3, 1993, he sought to assign the KFRM license back to HRH Broadcasting.
 Sanders died later that year at the age of 80.

 In August 1996, HRH Broadcasting announced the sale of KFRM to Taylor Communications, Inc. of Clay Center, Kansas.
 The studios and offices were moved to Clay Center in September 1996, where Taylor Communications also operated KCLY-FM.
-Kyle Bauer was named general manager of both stations.
-Taylor Communications continues to operate KFRM today, making them the longest term owner of the station.
+Taylor Communications Incorporated, led by owner and general manager Kyle Bauer, negotiated the purchase of KFRM and took over operations on September 30, 1996.
+Bauer, a graduate of Kansas State University's College of Agriculture, transitioned the station to its current full-time farm talk format, dedicated exclusively to agricultural news, markets, and weather information.
+The station's studios and offices are now located in Clay Center, Kansas.